bryanpoulin/ssh-dashboard/README.md

 - ✅ Validates `SSH_AUTH_SOCK`
 - ✅ Lists loaded SSH keys with color-coded status
 - ✅ Automatically reloads missing keys into the macOS Keychain
-- ✅ Provides a summary at the top for quick glance
+- ✅ Provides a summary for quick glance

 ---